 Give the espresso a stir to make sure the espresso has an even taste and texture throughout the shot.
 It should have a texture almost like warm, liquid honey when properly stirred and be a deep, rich brown in color.

-Once your espresso has been stirred and the crema has been scraped off, feel free to add a bit of sugar to your espresso if you would like to cut the bitterness of the pure coffee.
+Once your espresso has been stirred and the crema has been scraped off, if for some reason the coffee is not fresh, feel free to add a bit of sugar to your espresso if you would like to cut any bitterness the coffee may have.
 If the coffee is fresh and you want to taste the full flavors of the pure espresso shot, leave the sugar out.

 Now, you are ready to sip your espresso.
 A single shot of espresso is meant to be drunk in no more than one or two sips.
 Let the full flavors of the espresso coat your tongue and enjoy the mix of rich coffee flavors with the heat from the brewing process.